 - Avoid cigarette smoke.

 - If you work for several hours a day at a computer, you should regularly give your eyes a break.
-It’s a good idea to look out of the window every now and then and blink repeatedly for ten seconds in order to moisten your eyes with lacrimal fluid.
+It’s a good idea to look out of the window every now and and blink repeatedly for at least ten seconds in order to moisten your eyes with lacrimal fluid.

 - Make sure you have fresh air in the room.
 It is enough to ventilate every hour.